 1. View your exported PDF correctly

 - Follow our recommend view settings to make sure any page spreads display correctly.

 - Make sure your full-bleed layouts go all the way to the page edge and not just the trim edge.
 See our help center article on full-bleed layouts.

-- If you don't lay out your bleeds correctly your PDF (and your printed book) will have a white edge, as in this example:
+- If you don't lay out your bleeds correctly your PDF (and your printed book) may have a white edge, as in this example:

 - Make sure your important content won't be trimmed off by keeping content inside the trim lines.
 Our InDesign plug-in has guides to help you.